kovasap/tactics/DESIGN.md

 ### Actions

-On every turn, each character has action points that they can use to use abilities.
+On every turn, each character has action points that they can use to use actions.
-Movement happens via abilities; all characters have a "walk" ability to move between tiles.
+Movement happens via actions; all characters have a "walk" action to move between tiles.

+#### Action Queue

+When the player declares they want to make an action (or multiple actions) on their turn, these actions are added to a queue of pending actions.
+These pending actions are shown with a greyed out UI.
+These pending actions are also used to calculate the opponent's action, which is also optionally shown with a greyed out UI.

+#### UI

-When hovering over a tile (or its contents), the abilities that can be used on that tile (or its contents) are overlayed on that tile so they can be easily clicked.
+When hovering over a tile (or its contents), the actions that can be used on that tile (or its contents) are overlayed on that tile so they can be easily clicked.